Back to Insurance

 • • Disability Income

-Wealth Layer
+Investment Layer

-• • Low-cost ETFs or funds
+• • ILP (investment-focused or bundled)

 • • Regular contributions

-• • Access to curated mandates
+• • Access to curated fund menus

-• • Estate/nomination benefits
+• • Only if benefits justify fees

-If You Already Have an Insurance + Investment ILP
+If You Already Have an ILP

 Don't panic.
 Follow this framework to evaluate properly: